-Have you ever had trouble attaching satin blanket binding?
+Attaching satin baby blanket binding can be a chore.
+The slick nature of the satin blanket binding sandwiched between fussy baby blanket fabric can tax even the most advanced sewer.
 Here are some tips for mitering corners, joining strips and finishing a blanket in under an hour.

-I was at the fabric store this weekend buying fleece for my little boy’s Halloween costume (more on that later).
-I couldn’t pass up this fun monster print and had to make a blanket to celebrate the end-of-summer, beginning-of-fall, pre-Halloween excitement that I felt as I wandered through the store.
+I was at the fabric store this weekend buying fleece for my little boy’s costume (more on that later).
+I couldn’t pass up this fun monster print and had to make a blanket.

-I decided to keep it simple and stick to one layer of fleece and bind the whole thing with premade satin blanket binding.
+I decided to keep it simple and stick to one layer of fleece and bind the whole thing with pre-made satin blanket binding.
 Could it get any easier than that?
-This way, I was sure I could actually finish the thing before Halloween, since I really came into the store to purchase costume-making supplies…guess I needed an excuse to put off that sewing until next weekend.
+This way, I was sure I could actually finish the thing!

 Here’s how I did it: